emilija-lazarevic/API-Test-Automation-Assessment/test-scenarios/test-scenarios.md

 Given the user enters an email address that is in a wrong format And the user enters a password
 Then the API returns status code 400
-And the API returns an error message
+And the API returns a generic error message

 Scenario: Unsuccessful registration without an email